Sleep apnea is a serious and life-threatening sleep disorder affecting a large percentage of the population

 Abandoning habits like smoking and alcohol consumption is generally recommended, too.
 Traditionally, sleeping masks were the default way to ease the opening up of airways during sleep.
 Today, however, there are oral devices specially designed to bring the lower jaw forward to prevent the tongue from blocking the flow of air to the lungs.
 These are a much more comfortable and convenient option for those who want to avoid surgery or cannot sleep with the masks on.

 This oral device can eliminate the use of a noisy, unpleasant, and non-hygienic C-PAP machine.
-Dr. Eddie Siman, expert sleep disorder dentist in Los Angeles and Sherman Oaks, can offer you relief with a lower jaw device that is custom-designed to fit your mouth and jaw shape.
+Dr. Eddie Siman, expert sleep apnea specialist in Sherman Oaks, can offer you relief with a lower jaw device that is custom-designed to fit your mouth and jaw shape.
 The appliance works by keeping your air passages open, thereby regulating the heart’s oxygen content while also reducing snoring.
 It is discreet and comfortable to wear, allowing you to eat, drink and speak while you wear it.
-It also ensures you can get a good night’s sleep, unburdened by the interruptions and stress caused by sleep apnea.
+For our patients in Sherman Oaks & Beverly Hills sleep apnea can be a thing of the past, and a good night's sleep - a thing of the future.

 Sleep apnea can threaten not just your sleep but your overall health, causing irreparable damage to your nervous system if left untreated.

-Don’t wait any longer to find out if you may be suffering from sleep apnea.
-Expert sleep disorder dentist and TMJ expert Dr. Siman can help you find a personalized solution for your condition.
+To find out if you may be suffering from sleep apnea Beverly Hills & Sherman Oaks expert sleep disorder dentist and TMJ expert, Dr. Siman, can help you determine if you are with sleep studies and a thorough examination, and help you find a personalized solution for your condition.
 With over 30 years of experience in the field, he has helped countless clients resolve their sleep issues.
 Dr. Siman’s personalized attention to his clients and expertise in holistically treating sleep apnea and other TMJ-related disorders has made him one of the most sought-after professionals in this field.
 Start sleeping comfortably again.
 Contact our office to get started.
 (818) 574-5009

 Dr. Eddie Siman has over 35 years of experience and is a premier TMJ and Sleep Apnea expert in Los Angeles and Orange County.
 Many come to Dr. Eddie Siman with severe tinnitus, migraine problems, and sleep apnea with no relief in sight.
 Little do these patients know that their painful symptoms are tied to the Temporomandibular joint (TMJ).
 Think outside the box and pay a simple visit to Dr. Siman today so you can finally find the source of all your pain and get rid of it once and for all.